 Precursor

-A predecessor with a similar name was Deutsche Welle GmbH, which was founded in August 1924 by German diplomat and radio pioneer Ernst Ludwig Voss in Berlin and broadcast regularly from January 7, 1926.
+A predecessor with a similar name was Deutsche Welle GmbH, founded in August 1924 by German diplomat and radio pioneer Ernst Ludwig Voss in Berlin and broadcast regularly from January 7, 1926.
 The station was initially owned by 70% by Reichs-Rundfunk-Gesellschaft and 30% by the Free State of Prussia.
 From 1931 onwards, Deutsche Welle broadcast from the Berlin Broadcasting House.
 On January 1, 1933, Deutsche Welle GmbH was officially transferred to Deutschlandsender GmbH.

 DW's first shortwave broadcast took place on 3 May 1953 with an address by the then-West German President, Theodor Heuss.
 On 11 June 1953, ARD public broadcasters signed an agreement to share responsibility for Deutsche Welle.
 At first, it was controlled by Nordwestdeutscher Rundfunk (NWDR).
 In 1955, NWDR split into Norddeutscher Rundfunk (NDR) and Westdeutscher Rundfunk (WDR), WDR assumed responsibility for Deutsche Welle programming.